a-type/redux-data-table/README.md

 This is an array of objects to represent in the table.
 Each object should have the same shape.
 Objects are preferrably flat key-value maps, where values are all renderable.

-redux-table has no opinions about how you get your data, and isn't concerned with whether or not the data is currently loading.
-It's possible the library could be extended to understand loading states, but currently the best approach is to only render a redux-table when data is ready, and render something else while things are loading.
+redux-data-table has no opinions about how you get your data, and isn't concerned with whether or not the data is currently loading.
+It's possible the library could be extended to understand loading states, but currently the best approach is to only render a redux-data-table when data is ready, and render something else while things are loading.

 ### columnKeys

 An array of string keys which correspond to the shape of your data.
 So if your data objects look like `{ a: 1, b: 2, c: 3 }`, you'd probably want to pass `['a', 'b', 'c']` as your `columnKeys`.
 You could remove columns from the table by only passing a subset of the keys in your data.
-By default, redux-table will try to infer your column keys once data is loaded by using the result of `Object.keys(data[0])`.
+By default, redux-data-table will try to infer your column keys once data is loaded by using the result of `Object.keys(data[0])`.

 ### selectDataKey

 A function which is passed one of your data objects, and is expected to return a unique key to identify that object.
 For instance, if your data contains unique `id` props, your `selectDataKey` function might be `(data) => data.id`.
-But actually, the default behavior of redux-table would already work for you: first it tries `data.key`, then `data.id`, then `data.name`, and then it will stringify the whole data object.
+But actually, the default behavior of redux-data-table would already work for you: first it tries `data.key`, then `data.id`, then `data.name`, and then it will stringify the whole data object.
 If your data doesn't have an `id`, `key`, or `name`, it's highly recommended you provide a `selectDataKey`.